R-1 Visa: Key Takeaways

 5. Travel To The US

-Upon arrival in the U.S., present your R-1 visa to the Customs and Border Protection (CBP) officer at the port of entry.
-The CBP officer will inspect your documents and determine if you are eligible to enter the country.
+Upon arrival in the United States, present your R-1 visa to the Customs and Border Protection (CBP) officer at the port of entry.

-6. Extend Your Visa (If Needed)
+6. Extend Your Visa

 If your work requires you to extend your stay in the U.S. beyond the initially approved period, ask your sponsoring organization to file an extension petition with USCIS before your visa expires.